Fuel-cells for RVs

-Fuel cells for RVs provide electricity cleanly and silently.
-Their high price is still hindering acceptance but that may well change as new types are being developed.
+Fuel-cells for RVs provide electricity cleanly and silently.
+Their high price is still hindering acceptance.
+That may change as new types are developed.
 Most use hydrogen derived indirectly from methanol.
-They charge batteries – enabling them to provide far higher short-term power than the fuel cell can instantly supply.
+They charge batteries – enabling them to provide far higher short-term power than the fuel-cell can instantly supply.

-Fuel cells convert chemical energy into electrical energy without burning the fuel.
+Fuel-cells convert chemical energy into electrical energy without burning the fuel.
 Instead, they use cells that contain anodes and cathodes plus an electrolyte solution.
 Electrons flow from anode to the cathode.
 As they do so, they produce electrical direct current (DC).
 A so-called catalyst oxidise the fuel.
-That fuel is typically hydrogen and currently derived from the hydrogen-rich methanol.
-The only emissions are a little ultra-pure water and minor heat plus (for those methanol fuelled) a very small amount of CO2.
-That hydrogen can, however, be obtained indirectly from solar modules – by breaking down water into hydrogen and oxygen.
-The fuel cell then also acts much like a battery but is totally non-toxic.
+That fuel is typically hydrogen.
+It is currently derived from hydrogen-rich methanol.
+The only emissions are a little ultra-pure water and minor heat.
+There is also a very small amount of CO2.
+Hydrogen, however, be obtained indirectly from solar modules.
+It is done by splitting water into hydrogen and oxygen.
+The fuel-cell then also acts much like a battery.
+It is, however, totally non-toxic.

-Whilst invented as far back as 1839, the fuel concept was pursued until the early 1950s.
-NASA then produced as a safe ultra-reliable power source for space missions.
-A later market was covert military and other surveillance where its silent operation was invaluable.
+The fuel-cell was invented in 1839.
+The concept, however, was not pursued until the early 1950s.
+NASA then produced them.
+They were used as ultra-reliable power sources for space missions.
+A later market was covert military and other surveillance.
+For that, a fuel-cell’s silent operation is invaluable.

 Apple-powered! – the Hydromax 150.
 Pic: Dynad.

-The methanol fuel cells produced so far present no more risk than any from any other fossil-based fuel.
-That fuel is converted into hydrogen within the cell but of tiny quantity that it presents no known risks.
-The Mercedes concept uses hydrogen directly but not enough is currently known about the vehicle to comment.
+The methanol fuel-cells produced so far present no more risk than from any other fossil-based fuel.
+That fuel is converted into hydrogen within the cell but of such tiny quantity it presents no known risks.
+The Mercedes concept mentioned above uses hydrogen directly, but not enough is currently known it to comment.